grinnell-cs/csc151-images/pages/syllabus.md

 ## Time and workload

 Grinnell has indicated that a 4-credit course, like this one, should involve approximately 180 hours of work, which matches some guidance from the U.S. government.
 Across a 14-week term (plus a week finals), that ends up being approximately 12 hours of work per week.
-I have not been able to get anyone to answer the question of "180 hours *for whom* and *for what grade*?", I've been given the impression that I should strive for that workload for the "average" student in a course who seeks to earn a B.
+I have not been able to get anyone to answer the question of "180 hours *for whom* and *for what grade*?", but I've been given the impression that I should strive for that workload for the "average" student in a course who seeks to earn a B.

-In general, the twelve hours should work out to approximately four hours per week in class, three hours per week on readings (one hour per day), four hours per week on either mini-projects (homework assignments) or SoLAs (exams), and one hour per week for mentor sessions.
+In general, the twelve hours should work out to approximately

+* four hours per week in class,
+* three hours per week on readings (one hour per day),
+* four hours per week on either mini-projects (homework assignments) or SoLAs (exams), and
+* one hour per week for mentor sessions.

-If you find yourself working much more than the expected amount in this course, please let me know.
+If you find yourself working much more than the expected amount in this course, please let me know ASAP.
 It could be that other approaches to your work, or better support resources, can help.
+It may also be that I'm assigning too much work.

 ## Diversity and inclusion